017 – How We Can Find Ikigai in Our Interpersonal Relationships

-When asked about what gives meaning to our lives, the frequent answer would be our family and friends -- the relationships that we have with people who mean so much to us.
-But what makes these interpersonal relationships special?
-Why are they deemed important in having meaningful life experiences?
+When considering what gives meaning to our lives, the common response often revolves around our family and friends.
+But what makes these interpersonal connections unique?
+Why are they regarded as essential for meaningful life experiences?

 In this episode of the Ikigai Podcast, join Nick and Shintaro Kono as they explore the importance of authentic relationships in having ikigai.